paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-028-architect-of-the-capitol.md

 <a id="section-1802"></a>
 ## § 1802.
 Compensation

-The compensation of the Architect of the Capitol shall be at an annual rate which is equal to the lesser of the annual salary for the Sergeant at Arms of the House of Representatives or the annual salary for the Sergeant at Arms and Doorkeeper of the Senate.
+The compensation of the Architect of the Capitol shall be at an annual rate which is equal to the maximum rate of pay in effect under [section 4575(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4575/f&num=0&edition=prelim).

 ### Statutory Notes